MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-confirm.md

 The **Confirm** function displays a dialog box on top of the current screen.
 Two buttons are provided: a *confirm* button and a *cancel* button, which default to localized versions of "OK" and "Cancel" respectively.
 The user must confirm or cancel before the dialog box is dismissed and the function returns.
 Besides the dialog button, *cancel* can also be selected with the **Esc** key or other gestures that are platform specific.

 The *Message* parameter is displayed in the body of the dialog box.
-If the message is very long, it will either be truncated or a scroll bar provided.
+If the message is very long, it may be truncated or a scroll bar may be provided.

 Use the *OptionsRecord* parameter to specify options for the dialog box.
 Not all options are available on every platform and are handled on a "best effort" basis.
 At this time, in Canvas apps, none of these options are supported.